-Realignment is prospective only and applies only to persons convicted after October 1, 2011.
+Realignment is prospective only and applies only to persons sentenced after October 1, 2011.
 No prison inmates are transferred to county jails, and the law applies only to adult sentencing.
 The Division of Juvenile Justice is unaffected by Realignment.
-Realignment does not change the correctional placement of offenders convicted of serious, violent, or high-risk sex crimes.
+Realignment does not change the correctional placement of offenders convicted of serious, violent, or high-risk sex crimes (anyone required to register per California Penal Code §290).
 Realignment basically revised the definition of a felony to include specified lower-level crimes that would be punishable in jail or another local sentencing option for more than one year, while maintaining the same length of sentences.

 Prior to AB 109, a felony was defined as "a crime punishable by death or imprisonment in the state prison."
-AB 109 amended California Penal Code §17 to redefine a felony as a crime punishable with death, or imprisonment in the state prison, or imprisonment in a county jail for more than one year.
+AB 109 amended California Penal Code §17 to redefine a felony as a crime punishable with death, or imprisonment in the state prison, or imprisonment in a county jail for more than one year.3